neilpanchal/Readme/README.md

 ## Tests

-Chroma includes several tests & examples and they are can be loaded within the Processing IDE by clicking: `File > Examples > Library Examples > Chroma`
+Chroma includes several tests & examples and they are can be loaded within the Processing IDE by clicking: `File > Examples > Library Examples > Chroma`.

 Alternatively, you can find the example source code under `Processing/libraries/Chroma/examples`.